pshrmn/curi/packages/addons/addon-prefetch/README.md

 **Note:** If you use this addon, then your `load` functions should be caching the data.
 This is because the route's `load` function is always called when generating a response, effectively making a duplicate call.

+**Another Note:** This package is experimental and I'm still not convinced that it is necessary.
+This might be highly modified or even removed in the future.

 ## Installation

 ```js